PCWG/PCWG-Share-01/README.md

-#Introduction
+# Introduction
 This is the repository for an R package that provides code to aggregate responses to the Power Curve Working Group "PCWG_Share_01" exercise.
 More details of the exercise can be found at http://www.pcwg.org and http://www.pcwg.org/PCWG-Share-01/PCWG-Share-01-Definition-Document.pdf.

-#Requirements
+# Requirements
-1. A working installation of R. This can be obtained from e.g. http://r-project.org.
+1. A working installation of R with up-to-date packages.
+This can be obtained from e.g. http://r-project.org.
+   1. `ggplot2` version 2.2 or higher [is required to generate titles, captions, and other annotations on figures](http://ggplot2.tidyverse.org/reference/labs.html).
-2. A GUI for R. R-studio is strongly recommended.
-See http://rstudio.com.
+2. A GUI for R. [R-studio is a popular option](http://rstudio.com).
 3. Two or more data files from the Power Curve Working Group Tool, prepared for PCWG_Share_01

-#Releases
+# Releases
 You can find the most recent _stable_ version of this code in the [releases](../../releases) part of this repository.
 These different versions are designed to work with different versions of the PCWG Share Tool.
 You can download the source there.

 # How To Use This Code